-- 542 (a) The city council shall create by ordinance such boards, commissions, and authorities to - 543 fulfill any investigative, quasi-judicial, or quasi-legislative function the city council deems - necessary, and shall by ordinance establish the composition, period of existence, duties, and - 545 powers thereof. - 546 (b) All members of boards, commissions, and authorities of the city shall be appointed by - 547 the city council for such terms of office and in such manner as shall be provided by - 548 ordinance, except where other appointing authority, terms of office, or manner of - 549 appointment is prescribed by this charter or by law.

-550 (c) The city council, by ordinance, may provide for the compensation and reimbursement
+- 533 (a) The city council may create by ordinance such boards, commissions, and authorities to - fulfill any investigative, quasi-judicial, or quasi-legislative function the city council deems - 535 necessary and shall by ordinance establish the composition, period of existence, duties, and - 536 powers thereof. - 537 (b) All members of boards, commissions, and authorities of the city shall be appointed by - 538 the city council for such terms of office and in such manner as shall be provided by - 539 ordinance, except where other appointing authority, terms of office, or manner of - 540 appointment is prescribed by this charter or by law. - 541 (c) The city council may provide by ordinance for the compensation and reimbursement for - actual and necessary expenses of the members of any board, commission, or authority. - 543 (d) Except as otherwise provided by charter or by law, no member of any board, - 544 commission, or authority shall hold an elective office in the city. - 545 (e) Any vacancy on a board, commission, or authority of the city shall be filled for the - 546 unexpired term in the manner prescribed in this charter for original appointment, except as - otherwise provided by this charter or by law. - 548 (f) No member of a board, commission, or authority shall assume office until such member - has executed and filed with the city clerk an oath obligating himself or herself to faithfully and impartially perform the duties of his or her office, such oath to be prescribed by ordinance and administered by the mayor.

-- for actual and necessary expenses of the members of any board, commission, or authority. - 552 (d) Except as otherwise provided by charter or by law, no member of any board, - 553 commission, or authority shall hold any elective office in the city. - 554 (e) Any vacancy on a board, commission, or authority of the city shall be filled for the - unexpired term in the manner prescribed herein for original appointment, except as otherwise - provided by this charter or by law. - 557 (f) No member of a board, commission, or authority shall assume office until that person has - executed and filed with the clerk of the city an oath obligating himself to faithfully and - 559 impartially perform the duties of that member's office, such oath to be prescribed by - ordinance and administered by the mayor. - 561 (g) All board members serve at-will and may be removed at any time by a vote of three - members of the city council unless otherwise provided by law. - 563 (h) Except as otherwise provided by this charter or by law, each board, commission, or - authority of the city shall elect one of its members as chairperson and one member as - vice chairperson, and may elect as its secretary one of its own members or may appoint as - secretary an employee of the city.
-Each board, commission, or authority of the city - 567 government may establish such bylaws, rules, and regulations, not inconsistent with this - 568 charter, ordinances of the city, or law, as it deems appropriate and necessary for the - 569 fulfillment of its duties or the conduct of its affairs.
-Copies of such bylaws, rules, and - 570 regulations shall be filed with the clerk of the city.
+- 552 (g) All board members serve at will and may be removed at any time by a vote of four 553 members of the city council unless otherwise provided by law. - 554 (h) Except as otherwise provided by this charter or by law, each board, commission, or 555 authority of the city shall elect one of its members as chairperson and one member as vice 556 chairperson and may elect as its secretary one of its own members or may appoint as 557 secretary an employee of the city.
+Each board, commission, or authority of the city 558 government may establish such bylaws, rules, and regulations, not inconsistent with this 559 charter, ordinances of the city, or law, as it deems appropriate and necessary for the 560 fulfillment of its duties or the conduct of its affairs.
+Copies of such bylaws, rules, and regulations shall be filed with the city clerk.

-572 City attorney.
+563 City attorney.

-- 573 The city council shall appoint a city attorney, together with such assistant city attorneys as - 574 may be authorized, and shall provide for the payment of such attorney or attorneys for - 575 services rendered to the city.
-The city attorney shall be responsible for providing for the - 576 representation and defense of the city in all litigation in which the city is a party; may be the - 577 prosecuting officer in the municipal court; shall attend the meetings of the council as - 578 directed; shall advise the city council, mayor, and other officers and employees of the city - 579 concerning legal aspects of the city's affairs; and shall perform such other duties as may be - required by virtue of the person's position as city attorney.
+(a) The city council shall appoint a city attorney, together with such assistant city attorneys as may be authorized, and shall provide for the payment of such attorney or attorneys for services rendered to the city.
+The city attorney shall be responsible for providing for the representation and defense of the city in all litigation in which the city is a party; may be the prosecuting officer in the municipal court; shall attend the meetings of the city council as directed; shall advise the city council, mayor, and other officers and employees of the city concerning legal aspects of the city's affairs; and shall perform such other duties as may be required by virtue of the person's position as city attorney.